 4. Shame about having “bad days”

+A sign of the Spiritual Ego that many of us can relate to.
 “Bad days” make you feel …bad.
 Days when you wake up and have a heavy feeling in your chest, days when you lash out at someone or when your mind-chatter is loud.
 Days that don’t go according to plan make you feel ashamed, frustrated, stressed and like a failure.

 This is a clue in two layers.
 First, there’s an idea about good and bad days from the Spiritual Ego.
 What is a good day, what does it look and feel like?
 What is a bad day and how many times per month are you allowed to have one?